-This site, www.pamf.org/teen, has information on a wide variety of health concerns.
-Many of the web pages also include links to additional information on other web sites.
-If you are looking for information on a specific topic, try the Search box at the top of the page.
+Our site, We're Talking Teen Health, has information on a wide variety of health concerns.
+Many of the Web pages also include links to additional information on other (external) Web sites.
+If you are looking for information on a specific topic, try using the "Search" box at the top of the page.

-If you live outside the San Francisco Bay Area, here are some suggestions to help you find local resources in your city or county.
+If you live outside of the San Francisco Bay Area but need help fast, you can also look into the suggestions below to help you find local resources in your city or country.

 Crisis or Hotline Numbers